losrobbos/heroku-node-deploy-guide/README.md

 - Create environment variables on Heroku (either in app settings online: https://dashboard.heroku.com/apps or in terminal)
   - in terminal: `heroku config:set KEY=VALUE`

+- For each KEY=VALUE pair in your .env file you need to create an environment entry on the Heroku server too! (because we will neve add and push the .env file to Git)
+- Example for setting environment variables from terminal:
+  - `heroku config:set MONGO_URI=<yourConnectionString>`
+  - `heroku config:set FRONTEND_ORIGIN=http://localhost:3000`
+  - `heroku config:set JWT_SECRET=<yourHolySecret>`
+  - adapt the values accordingly

 - Check if environment variables were placed successfully on Heroku server: `heroku config`

 - Perform Deploy: `git push heroku <yourLocalBranchName>:main`